yuvaldori/gigaspaces-wiki-jekyll/xap100/cpp-processing-unit.markdown

       SpaceFinder       finder;
       long long proxyId = any_cast<long long>(replyParams[0]);
       proxy = finder.attach( proxyId, false, m_callback);
-      Task taskTemplate;
+      MyRequest requestTemplate;

       while(true)
       {
-            Task task = proxy->take(&taskTemplate, NULL_TX, Lease::FOREVER);
+            MyRequest request = proxy->take(&requestTemplate, NULL_TX, Lease::FOREVER);
-            Result result = task->execute();
+            MyResult result = request->executeLogic();
             proxy->write(result, NULL_TX, Lease::FOREVER);
        }
 }
 {% endhighlight %}

+Advanced implementations might use the `takeMultiple` operation instead of the `take` operation to consume and execute several requests in one logical processing cycle/transaction. `MyRequest` and `MyResult` typically will include some `ID` and application specific items.
+Their implementation is not described here.

-The above code injects the space proxy (the proxy could be remote or embedded, single or clustered), performs blocking take using the taskTemplate object, executes the Task::execute() method, and returns back into the space the Result object of the execution.
+The above code injects the space proxy (the proxy could be remote or embedded, single or clustered), performs blocking `take` using the `requestTemplate` object, executes the `MyRequest::execute()` method, and returns back into the space the `MyResult` object of the execution.
 Once this cycle is completed, another one starts all over again.

 # The Processing Unit Declaration